Investment costs of power storage in west africa

 - West africa electrochemical energy storage power station

-- Energy storage power station starts investment
+- Nordic energy storage power station investment